RichardBradley/liquibase.github.com/manual/formatted_sql_changelogs.md

+---
+layout: default
+title: Formatted sql changelogs
+---

-====== Formatted SQL Changelogs ======
+# Formatted SQL Changelogs #

 As of LiquiBase 2.0, LiquiBase includes support for "plain SQL" changelog files.
 These changelogs may be included from XML changelogs and may contain arbitrary SQL statements.
-The statements are converted to [[Custom SQL]] refactorings.
+The statements are converted to [[custom_sql.html]] refactorings.

 Formatted SQL files use comments to provide LiquiBase with metadata.
 Each SQL file must begin with the following comment: